lindig/ocaml-style/README.md

 * In a functional language like [OCaml], using `get` as part of a name is often redundant unless it involves obtaining a value from a database or file.
+* You may see auto-generated code use the style `.mIX_case` where `.MIX_case` was meant, but record fields cannot start with capital letters.
+  Avoid this in code your write.

 Order of declarations: in a module, typically the following order is maintained unless dependencies force a different order or mixing